peterszatmary/spring-boot-jsondoc-demo/README.md

 # spring-boot-jsondoc-demo
 Spring Boot with [JsonDoc](http://jsondoc.org/) demo for your REST APIs documentation and playground.
+In this project is used also [Lombok](https://projectlombok.org/) for simplifing POJOs.

 ## How to run demo